 In the midst of your pain and suffering, the last thing you need to worry about is taking legal action on behalf of your loved one.
 Our firm is closely familiar with the process of filing a claim in Texas and will work hard behind the scenes so you don't have to.
 We believe that our clients deserve the best, which is why we consistently go above and beyond the expectations set for us.

 Nothing can ever make up for the loss of your loved one, but requiring the responsible party to pay compensation is one way to ensure that justice is done.
+Speak with a dedicated Dallas wrongful death lawyer at The Lenahan Law Firm today.

-Let the Lenahan Law Firm walk with you during this difficult time; call (888) 473-2820 to take advantage of our representation.
+Let The Lenahan Law Firm walk with you during this difficult time; call (888) 473-2820 to take advantage of our representation.